rocket-pool/RPIPs/RPIPs/draft-bond-curves.md

 - Retaining sufficient bond per validator regardless of total stake to mitigate against slashing and abandonment
 - Providing increased capital efficiency with greater bond to encourage an NO to stake as large nodes instead of many small nodes

+This work is based on prior work; a copy can be found [here](../assets/rpip-bond-curves/bond_curves.md).

 ## Specification
 - The protocol SHALL be able to penalize stake at the node level
 - Node Operators with <`base_mp_num` base minipools SHALL be able to make a base minpool